Academic Catalog

 Electrical Engineering (ELEG)

-ELEG 1011 Introduction to Electrical Engineering
+ELEG 1011 Introduction to Electrical and Computer Engineering

 An introductory lecture/lab course to acquaint students with the fundamental techniques in the field of electrical engineering.
 Topics include technical aspects of electrical engineering including an introduction to computational techniques/software, basic introduction to computer-aided drafting (CAD), an introduction to programming, and basic circuit prototyping.